CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dns.md

 SMTPeter cannot update your DNS records because we do not have access to your DNS server.
 However, we can give you a recommendation on how to set up your domain.

-The calls to the above mentioned methods (1) and (2) return a JSON of the following form:
+The calls to the above mentioned methods (1) and (2) return these recommendations in the following format:

 ```json
 [